Frequently Asked Questions

 The transition to electric vehicles is essential to combating global warming.
-Our buses can go up to 200 miles on a single charge and we'll be fast charging them multiple times per day.
+Our buses can go up to 200 miles on a single charge and we charge them multiple times per day.
 This allows them to travel almost 200,000 miles per year.
-By using the coaches this intensively, we ensure that the lifetime emissions (including manufacturing the battery and so on) are a tiny fraction of a diesel vehicle.
+By using the buses this intensively, we keep lifetime emissions (including manufacturing the vehicle) to a tiny fraction of a diesel equivalent.

 Yes, we have USB points at every seat.
 We'll also try to carry a few common charging cables which you can borrow if you don't have yours.
 Just ask the driver when you get on board.
 We don't currently have any three pin plugs but are looking to introduce them in the future.

-We'd appreciate if your bike is clean but will have some bike bags onboard which you can use if it's a bit mucky.
+We'd appreciate if your bike is clean but we have some bike bags onboard which you can use if it's a bit mucky.
 Folding bikes don't need to be booked, just turn up and get on.
 If you have a particularly large bike (e.g. a tandem), it's best to get in touch with us before booking to make sure it will fit.